frectures/kotlin/README.md

 ```
 * Extension functions are compiled to static helper methods with an additional `$receiver` parameter
 * Inside an extension function, only the public interface of the `$receiver` is available
+* Not as general as Scala's `implicit`s, but much simpler and good enough in most cases

 ## Function types and lambdas